Aug. 4, 2025 - Judging Freedom - Judge Andrew Napolitano

 But I think, you know, I mean, the Pentagon must be pulling their hair out about these tweets.

-Should send the whole lot of them and they should go up and down the sort of coast of Russia and we would see whether Putin is bluffing.
+these are the ones that are nuclear-capable submarines, should send a whole lot of them, and they should go up and down the sort of coast of Russia, and we would see whether Putin is bluffing.

 And, you know, this is, I mean, extraordinarily stupid in not understanding what is the purpose of these submarines, completely misguided.